ChaimaGhribi/OpenStack-Juno-Installation/OpenStack-Juno-Installation.rst

 Welcome to OpenStack Juno installation manual !

-This document is based on `the OpenStack Official Documentation <http://docs.openstack.org/juno/install-guide/install/apt/content/index.html>`_ for Icehouse.
+This document is based on `the OpenStack Official Documentation <http://docs.openstack.org/juno/install-guide/install/apt/content/index.html>`_ for Juno.

 :Version: 1.0
 :Authors: Chaima Ghribi and Marouen Mechtri